Custodial symmetry violation in the Georgi-Machacek model: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:model} we review the GM model with exact custodial symmetry in order to set our notation.
 In Sec.~\ref{sec:potential} we write down the most general gauge invariant scalar potential for the custodial-violating theory with the same field content.
 In Sec.~\ref{sec:physmasses} we compute the masses and mixing angles of the physical scalars in the custodial-violating theory and derive formulas for the most interesting custodial-violating couplings.
-In Sec.~\ref{sec:rge} we collect the one-loop RGEs for the custodial-violating theory.
-In Sec.~\ref{sec:numerics} we describe our calculational procedure and give our numerical results.
+In Sec.~\ref{sec:numerics} we describe our calculational procedure and give our numerical results, using full scans of the parameter space as well as a convenient benchmark plane for ease of interpretation.
 In Sec.~\ref{sec:conclusions} we conclude.
-In Appendix~\ref{app:translation} we give a translation between our notation and that of Ref.~\cite{Blasi:2017xmc}, and in Appendix~\ref{app:CEL} we give some details of our calculation of the RGEs.
+In Appendix~\ref{sec:rge} we collect the one-loop RGEs for the custodial-violating theory and give a translation between our notation and that of Ref.~\cite{Blasi:2017xmc}.
+In Appendix~\ref{ap:SCOUP} we collect the expressions for triple scalar couplings in the custodial-violating theory.
+Finally in Appendix~\ref{app:CEL} we give some details of our calculation method for the RGEs.